Daffodil Cake Recipe – A Light, Oil-Free Angel Food & Sponge Swirl (Small-Batch)

 Besides its sweet backstory, the Daffodil Cake has another charm: it’s completely oil-free.
 The ingredients are wonderfully simple: eggs, sugar, and a bit of flour.
 The texture is light and tender, staying fluffy and moist even when chilled.

-The white layer tastes like a delicate, finely textured angel cake, while the yellow layer is fragrant and airy like a classic sponge.
-For a fresh springtime finish, top it with fresh whipped cream and berry compote.
-It’s simple, photogenic, and guilt-free — highly recommended!
+The white layer tastes like a delicate, finely textured angel food cake, while the yellow layer is fragrant and airy like a classic sponge.
+For a fresh spring finish, top it with fresh whipped cream and berry compote.
+It’s simple, photogenic, and surprisingly light — highly recommended!

 Want to bake more?